-Each student is assigned an academic advisor as your central point of contact for registration, career pathing decisions, troubleshooting, and general guidance.
-You will work with this advisor to set up your class sequence.
-Midway through each semester you should contact your advisor to pre-register for the next semester.
+Each student is assigned an academic adviser as your central point of contact for registration, career pathing decisions, troubleshooting, and general guidance.
+You will work with this adviser to set up your class sequence.
+Midway through each semester you should contact your adviser to pre-register for the next semester.
 It is critical that you register at the appropriate time since Counselor Education courses have a tendency to reach maximum capacity quickly.

 You have been assigned a Banner ID number that begins with 820.
 This will allow you to access myEOL.
 To do so, go to www.nccu.edu and select "myEOL."
 You will need an NCCU email account and password to log into the system.
 During orientation, you received information on how to set up an NCCU email and password.
 Initially your Banner Student PIN Number will be your date of birth.
 For example, if you were born on June 1, 1980, your Banner Student PIN Number would be 060180.
-Once you log into "Self-Service Banner" (Banner SSB New) you will receive a message that your PIN has expired.
+Once you log into Banner you will receive a message that your PIN has expired.
 You will select a new PIN.
 Make sure you remember this PIN because you will need this throughout your program of study.

-After you log into myEOL, select "Banner SSB."
-Select "Student and Financial Aid" followed by "Registration" and then "Add/Drop Classes."
-Select the Term you wish to register for and eventually you will be prompted to provide an alternate PIN.
-Your alternative PIN is provided to you by your advisor and changes each semester.
-The alternate PIN is changed every semester to insure that you and your advisor meet at least twice each academic year.
+After you log into myEOL, select "Banner SSB 9."
+Select "Student Registration" followed by "Register for Classes".
+Select the Term you wish to register for and you will be prompted to provide an alternate PIN.
+Your alternative PIN is provided to you by your adviser and changes each semester.
+The alternate PIN is changed every semester to ensure that you and your adviser meet at least twice each academic year.
 Once you input your alternate PIN you will be taken to the "Add/Drop Classes" menu.
 Select "Class Search."
 You will find Counselor Education courses under "Counselor Education."
 Statistics and Educational Research courses will be found under "Educ in Grad and Prof Studies."
 Special Education courses are found under "Educ of Exceptional Children."

 At times, you may have difficulty registering for a course.
 For example, you could receive an error message like "Prerequisite Required."
-If you have trouble registering for a course, email your advisor and copy Juls Joyner (jjoyner@nccu.edu).
+If you have trouble registering for a course, email your adviser and copy Juls Joyner (jjoyner@nccu.edu).
 Include your Banner ID number as well as the course reference number (CRN), course number, and section of the class you are trying to take.
 We will help troubleshoot registration problems.